 Identify Flood Insurance Marketing Opportunities in Your Community

 Snow melt in the Midwest brings spring flooding.
 Heavy winter rains on the West Coast create flooded homes and mudflows.
+Wildfire-scarred land across the Mountain West and Pacific Northwest increase mudflow and flood risk for up to several years.
 Hurricanes and tropical storms drench the country from New England to the Mid-Atlantic to the Gulf, and can seriously impact communities hundreds of miles inland as well.
+And man-made structures like levees and dams can and do fail, making residents who live in protected areas vulnerable to flooding over time.

 The fact is, flood events occur in every state and territory.
 That’s why it’s imperative you tell your customers about the value of flood insurance coverage.